speedzjy/lidar_curb_detection/README.md

 > SOURCE https://github.com/wangguojun2018/LidarRoadBoundaryDetection

-This repository changed the code of the above article to ROS implementation, and fixed some bugs.
+This package is a **ROS** implementation for the code of the article above.
+Some bugs about boundary conditions have been fixed.

+This package can be used for **Road Curb Dectection** based on 3D LiDAR.

 ## Example
 ![Example](./readme_data/ex.png)